datamade/data-making-guidelines/README.md

 **Targets** - the target is what you want to generate. ```make``` expects all targets to be files, with the exception of [phony target](https://github.com/datamade/data-making-guidelines#phony-targets). a file target can be an output filename, an output file pattern, or a [variable](https://github.com/datamade/data-making-guidelines#variables).
 **Dependencies** - dependencies are everything that needs to exist in order to make the target. ```make``` expects all dependencies to be files. dependencies can be filenames, filename patterns, or [variables](https://github.com/datamade/data-making-guidelines#variables). dependencies are optional.
 **Recipes** - recipes are commands for generating the target file. any command you can run on the terminal is fair game  for recipes - bash commands, invoking a script, etc.

-[some content here about how make determines what to make & in what order, based on the rules & what files exist]

 ### Makefile 201 - Some Fancy Things Built Into Make